The debut of Seven Of Nine.

 - Both Sides Have a Point: Janeway's alliance with The Borg is treated as a necessary evil to ensure safe passage through Borg space, but Chakotay opposes her decision on the grounds that The Borg will inevitably betray the crew and try to assimilate them.
 Though Chakotay does disobey orders to maintain the alliance and prepares to drop The Borg off on an uninhabited world when they order him to take the ship into Borg space, Janeway at least understands why he did it.
 On the other hand, Chakotay isn't wrong about The Borg when they do inevitably decide to take the ship and assimilate its crew after Species 8472 is defeated, though Janeway isn't wrong that she still has to get the crew home, Borg or no Borg.

 - Brief Accent Imitation: Janeway when quoting the reports of other Starfleet captains.
 Immediately after it, Chakotay comments that Ensign Hickman does a pretty good copy of her.

-- Janeway asks that the Borg chose a drone to act as a liaison, as with Locutus of Borg.
+- Janeway asks that the Borg chose a drone to act as a liaison, as they did with Locutus of Borg.

 - Word of God says the shot of Voyager flying through the Borg debris field is a deliberate homage to the Wolf 359 graveyard from the same episode.

-- Janeway studies Captains Logs from the moment Q first hurled Enterprise into the Delta Quadrant, to the Battle of Wolf 359.
+- Janeway studies Captains Logs from the moment Q first hurled Enterprise far off into deep space at System J-25, to the Battle of Wolf 359.

 - Captain Obvious: Seven contemptuously replies, "We are Borg" whenever she's asked a stupid question like "How did you get this classified Starfleet information?" or "Do you have a better idea?"